Share:

 After gardens end is open land to the right which looks like could be a way to miss out Bramley and brief road section.
 Bramley has pub and few shops if needed.
 Come off main road at old tree and through houses until finding sunken lane and climb into woods up Hurst Hill.

 As with all open land near populace, lane up looks a bit scrappy.
-At top you exist woods onto nice open horse fields & start long straight section.
+At top you exit woods onto nice open horse fields & start long straight section.
 A bit narrow at times as you pass fenced in fields and bit leading upto Upper Bonhurst has been gravelled over.

 Can get a bit muddy in the sunken lanes leading up to the turn off bridleway and on to footpath.
-Exist off is a bit hidden, its just after a bridleway meets from the left and small kink.
+Exit off is a bit hidden, its just after a bridleway meets from the left and small kink.
 Footpath is up and across working sheep field.
 Climb gives good views out east.

 Over stile & enter brief woods then out across fenced off field until coming to very nice view but tricky enclosed descent.
 It might be old age memory lapse - but I'm sure you used to be able to enter field, which gave a slightly easier descent and better views.